jarviscanada/jarvis_data_eng_DavidTrumble/core_java/twitter/README.md

 ## Spring
 The dependencies of this application were managed using the Spring framework.
-Jaca Class annotation were used to signify Beans(created by 'main' method).
+Java Class annotation was used to signify Beans(created by 'main' method).
 Dependency injection processes were performed in which the objects define their dependencies only through constructor arguments.
 ```
     @Component: TwitterAppCLI, TwitterHttpHelper
     @Controller: TwitterController